RotemHonPauker/NBME_score_clinical_patient_notes/README.md

   <img src="images/Slide1.JPG" width="500"/>
 </p>

-Are you familiar with the stressful final exams in medicine in which there is an actor impersonating a patient, and the student has to diagnose him?
-So on the diagnostic form registered by the student we conducted the [competition](https://www.kaggle.com/competitions/nbme-score-clinical-patient-notes/data).
+Are you familiar with the stressful final exams in medicine studies in which there is an actor impersonating a patient, and the student has to diagnose him?
+So the [competition](https://www.kaggle.com/competitions/nbme-score-clinical-patient-notes/data) is conducted on the diagnostic form submitted by the student.

 The purpose of the competition is to develop a model that automatically reads the diagnostic forms and score students performance according to their ability to question and expose as many symptoms as possible.